amritsingh99/ajitagupta/README.md

 Then you've come to the right place!

 To guide you on your way to reaching your goal I have put together a plan of action.
 It contains resources that will help you learn to code, learn to work smart and get you through difficult technical interviews.
-Then, as you approach new problems in your everyday life you'll have a genuine sense of accomplishment.
+Then, as you approach new problems in your everyday life as a developer you'll have a genuine sense of accomplishment.

 Get started [here](https://github.com/ajitagupta/startingout).